true-grue/DandyBot/README.md

 ## Some hints

+1. You may check for "wall", "gold" and "player" at the specified position.
-1. Check for the current level number, but try to generalize your code.
+2. Check for the current level number, but try to generalize your code.
-2. Do not use any global data or state.
+3. Do not use any global data or state.

 ![screenshot](screenshot.png)